IBM/node-docker-language-translation/README.md

 ![IBM sign up](assets/ibm-sign-up.jpg)

 ### Step 2 - activate your account
-Click on the link in the email you recieved from IBM to activate your cloud account.
+Click on the link in the email you received from IBM to activate your cloud account.
 Make sure you check the spam folder in your email.
 ### Step 3 - create a language translation service
 Log back into your IBM Cloud account using this URL: https://ibm.biz/containers-lab